-In 2016, Gov. Matt Bevin directed the Kentucky Transportation Cabinet (KYTC) to develop a process to better allocate the Commonwealth's limited transportation funds.
-The Strategic Highway Investment Formula for Tomorrow (SHIFT) was the result -- a data-driven, objective approach to compare capital improvement projects and prioritize transportation spending.
+The Strategic Highway Investment Formula for Tomorrow (SHIFT) is the Kentucky Transportation Cabinet's data-driven, objective approach to compare capital improvement projects and prioritize limited transportation funds.

 SHIFT helps reduce overprogramming and provides a clear road map for construction in the coming years.
 The formula applies to all transportation funding that isn't prioritized by other means, such as maintenance work, local government projects and dedicated federal projects.
 (Click here for list of project areas inside and outside of SHIFT.)